 After test suite executions using TestNG or Junit, by default they will give the HTML reports, but the information provided by these extent reports are not so good in terms of one page summary of the test, though that can also be emailed to the team and stakeholders of the project but still have a good scope of improvement.

 To avoid this, we have other options like XSLT reports, these are much better than normal TestNG and Junit reports.
 These will give a pie chart to represent the PASS, FAIL and SKIP test cases.
 Apart from this PIE Chart, it will not give any more information in the generated HTML report.
 If we want any other information we need to write separate code.

 How Extent Report is an Add-On To Reporting:

 To overcome the above type of reporting issues, we would like to suggest using Extent Reports, which provide very interactive and one-page email-able reports.
 These are very good and rich HTML reports.
 By using these reports we can provide a lot of information to the reports.
 These will also give the status in the form of PIE Charts, tables, list view and mixed-mode.

 Key Features of Extent Report:

 In automation testing importance of reporting is so high.
 Reporting format varies from stage to stage.
-It may be category wise, types of testing involved or on individual basis.
-Graphical representation using pie charts, table and graphs make the presentation of report better and easy to understand.
+It may be category wise, types of testing involved or on an individual basis.
+Graphical representation using pie charts, tables and graphs make the presentation of the report better and easy to understand.

 a.
 Extent Report Can Be Integrated With TestNG: